martha-thomae/martha-thomae.github.io/projects/guatemala.md

 - Regarding the _scoring up_ stage carried out in the _Measuring Polyphony (MP) Editor_, I would like to thank:
 	- **Karen Desmond** (PI), for supporting the interoperability between MuRET and the MP Editor
- 	- **Juliette Regimbal** (lead developer), for her help in implementing this interoperabiliy.
+ 	- **Juliette Regimbal** (lead developer), for her help in implementing this interoperability.
   	- **Craig Sapp**, for enabling the integration of the humlib dissonant filter
-  	- **Alex Morgan**, developer of the humlib's dissonant filter
+  	- **Alex Morgan**, developer of the humlib dissonant filter

-- I also acknowledge the developers of _mei-friend_, _Verovio_, and the _MEI Community_, as without whom this work would not have been possible.
-Special thanks to Werner Goebl for resolving an issue with the facsimile view of mensural voices accross page openings and to Anna Plaksin for her work on editorial markup display.
+- I also acknowledge the developers of _mei-friend_ (David Weigl and Werner Goebl), _Verovio_ (Laurent Pugin), and the _MEI Community_, without whom this work would not have been possible.
+Special thanks to Werner Goebl for resolving an issue with the facsimile view of mensural voices distributed across the book opening, and to Anna Plaksin for her work on editorial markup display.

 ## Editorial Correction and Final Corpus
 - **Geneviève Gates-Panneton**, for experimenting with the dissonant filter in the MP Editor
-- **Ellis Reyes**, for proofreading the transcription of the entire corpus and making decisions regarding ficta.
+- **Ellis Reyes**, for proofreading the transcriptions of the entire corpus and making editorial decisions regarding ficta.
 - **Peter Schubert** and **Julie E. Cumming**, for their advice on problematic passages

 ## Supporters
-Supervisors **Julie E. Cumming** and **Ichiro Fujinaga**, for their invaluable guidance, and the **Fonds de recherche du Québec – Société et culture (FRQSC), doctoral gdrant (2019-B2Z-261749)** for funding this project.
+Supervisors **Julie E. Cumming** and **Ichiro Fujinaga**, for their invaluable guidance, and the **Fonds de recherche du Québec – Société et culture (FRQSC), doctoral grant (2019-B2Z-261749)** for funding this project.

-I also acknowledge the valuable contributions of: _Virginia Golcher_, _Ana Miriam López_, _Karla Lou_, _Anneliese Thomae_, _Emilio Rós Fábregas_, _Andrés Lou_, _Juan Pablo Pira Martínez_, _Ana Patricia Elías López de Thomae_, who supported me in various ways, ranging from sharing knowledge on conservation and musicological research in Guatemala to assisting with filming the digitization process.
+I also acknowledge the valuable contributions of: _Virginia Golcher_, _Ana Miriam López_, _Karla Lou_, _Anneliese Thomae_, _Emilio Rós Fábregas_, _Andrés Lou_, _Juan Pablo Pira Martínez_, and _Ana Patricia Elías López de Thomae_, who supported me in various ways, ranging from sharing knowledge on conservation and musicological research in Guatemala to assisting with filming the digitization process.